7 Signs You Haven't Dealt With Past Trust Issues & It's Affecting Your Relationship

 2. You Find Yourself Triggered And You Don't Know Why

 If you sometimes feel yourself having an emotional swing and feeling vulnerable, but you can't figure out why, it may be old issues coming up.
-"In this moment, think about any triggers from your past that might be coming up," Dekeyser, says.
+"In this moment, think about any triggers from your past that might be coming up," Dekeyser tells Bustle.
 "Our brains are very good at tricking us into thinking that we are in control, but we aren't.
 Our subconscious controls a large majority of our actions without us even realizing it.
 Meditation, mindfulness, and self-awareness are all tools to help you work through past trust issues so that when the trigger happens, you aren't triggered."

 3. You Push Them Away